 Trying to keep your head straight moving your eyes instead might work for a moment, but you will not last more than 10 min in that posture.
 Subconsciously you will slowly tilt your head and revert back to your typical posture.

-The best thing to do is minimizing the time spent on the phone, especially when you are feeling tired.
+The best thing to do is minimize the time spent on the phone, especially when you are feeling tired.
 The total time you spend on the phone throughout the day is not so important, what’s more important is how long each session is.
-So try to take breaks and go on your phone for short spells.
+So try to take breaks and go on your phone for shorter spells.
 Dynamic stretches are the key so make sure you are doing stretches to compensate.
 Our physiotherapists can help you with that if you need some exercise/stretching advice.

 Hansraj, K. (2014, Nov).
 Assessment of stresses in the cervical spine caused by posture and position of the head.
 Surgical Technology International(9), 227.